YZ1GO/L.EIC016_DA_PRJ02/README.md

 With these adjustments, our algorithms provide solutions even when the graphs __may not be fully connected__, by returning `feasible` or `not feasible`, ensuring that a solution is always provided.

+## Reflection
+Both the Triangular Approximation and Nearest Neighbor Algorithms demonstrate speed and efficacy, with the NNA edging slightly ahead providing marginally superior results in large dataset.
+Overall, both algorithms perfom incredibly well

+The 2-Opt is very good for small dataset which always provides a better solution than Nearest Neighbor Algorithm (NNA).
+However, as the dataset grows larger, it becomes impractial due to its exponential increase in execution time.

+Even though the 3-opt heuristic takes more time than the 2-opt heuristic, it doesn't consistently yield better results.
+From this observation, we can conclude that it's not an effective algorithm in this scenario.